 Usually, all this information will already be shown in the tax information on record and the bank will already have applied the 19% tax withholding.

-Aside from the personal income tax return, term deposits are also subject to payment of wealth tax (Impuesto sobre el Patrimonio) if that the taxpayer's taxable base exceeds €700,000 without including the primary residence up to €300,000, although this amount can and does vary by autonomous region (in some regions term deposits are tax exempt).
+As well as the personal income tax return, term deposits are also subject to payment of wealth tax (Impuesto sobre el Patrimonio) if the taxpayer's taxable base exceeds €700,000 without including the primary residence up to €300,000, although this amount can and does vary by autonomous region (in some regions, residents are exempt from the payment of wealth tax).